 And here are some new images—paintings and drawings—that I created in Yelapa, a car-free community off the Bay of Banderas near Puerto Vallartao in Mexico, at the beginning of 2019.

 I will be posting other recent projects soon.
 In the meantime, take a look at Fortune Cookies, a 2007 anthology of comics, mostly by myself and Susan Rice, with contributions from Leonard Rifas and Jen Flores.
 You can use other links on this page to check out samples of my cartoons, graphic design, and paintings.
-More specifically, you can look at: The Comic Strip of Neoliberalism, a series of comics set in Mexico, India, South Africa, Iraq and Brazil that I did for Dollars & Sense magazine; a comics biography of the poet Kenneth Patchen, which appears in an anthology of comics about the Beats published by Hill & Wang in early 2009; It’s a Long Way to Hazard, a comic about a student/miner conference I upended in 1964 (part of Paul Buhle and Harvey Pekar’s Students for a Democratic Society: A Graphic History, also from Hill and Wang, published January 2008); "I Object to Anarchism In This Boxcar," a comic strip about a comic strip (Ernest Riebe’s 1912-1919 IWW strip, "Mr. Block"); you can take a look at my Boston Globe cartoons; see a page of Mexico sketches, or a page of sketches of cartoonists, see some drawings of animals (if a browser search for lions, badgers, cats, bullfrogs, bushpigs, brown fish owls, or white faced whistling ducks brought you to this page, this is the link you want); get an instant postcard from Italy; or, if you're into music, view some linoleum cuts of musicians.
+More specifically, you can look at: The Comic Strip of Neoliberalism, a series of comics set in Mexico, India, South Africa, Iraq and Brazil that I did for Dollars & Sense magazine; a comics biography of the poet Kenneth Patchen, which appears in an anthology of comics about the Beats published by Hill & Wang in early 2009; It’s a Long Way to Hazard, a comic about a student/miner conference I attended in 1964 (part of Paul Buhle and Harvey Pekar’s Students for a Democratic Society: A Graphic History, also from Hill and Wang, published January 2008); "I Object to Anarchism In This Boxcar," a comic strip about a comic strip (Ernest Riebe’s 1912-1919 IWW strip, "Mr. Block"); you can take a look at my Boston Globe cartoons; look at Economic Meltdown Funnies", a comic book primer I did with Chuck Collins in 2008; see a page of Mexico sketches, or a page of sketches of cartoonists, see some drawings of animals (if a browser search for lions, badgers, cats, bullfrogs, bushpigs, brown fish owls, or white faced whistling ducks brought you to this page, this is the link you want); get an instant postcard from Italy; or, if you're into music, view some linoleum cuts of musicians.

 The picture on the right was for a play festival poster and it depicts an aztec mask wearing a hoody.
 The "Grave Robbery" image on the left is a link to a series of images, in a pseudo-animation style, that were designed to accompany a song I wrote for a musical version of Tale of Two Cities that never got finished.
 Hope to be posting more about my songs soon.